Australian Dietary Guidelines

 At Simplot we recognise the importance of health and the vital link between healthy eating habits and regular physical activity as part of a healthy lifestyle.
 We follow the principles of the federal government Australian Dietary Guidelines for good health for all Australians.
 The Dietary Guidelines provide advice about the amount and kinds of foods that we need to eat for health and wellbeing.

-The Guideline recommendations are based on scientific evidence and are published by the NH&MRC National Health & Medical Research Council in 2013.
+The Guideline recommendations are based on scientific evidence and were published by the National Health & Medical Research Council (NH&MRC) in 2013.
 By following the eating patterns recommended in the Guidelines, we can obtain nutrients essential for good health.
-Also enjoying a variety of nutritious foods can protect our bodies from chronic disease and may increase quality of life and longevity.
+Also enjoying a variety of nutritious foods can protect our bodies from chronic disease and may increase quality and length of life.

 Core foods for health & nutrition